pgreze/kyper/README.md

 > But we already have [clikt](https://ajalt.github.io/clikt/)? (or any alternative)

-Correct, but I try to keep my Kotlin scripts as small as possible, and have to deal with classes is not what I would describe as simple.
+Correct, but I try to keep my Kotlin scripts as small as possible, and having to deal with classes is not what I would describe as simple.

 Also chained property delegates are great, but I always need to read the documentation to figure out all the options.

 > So let's migrate everything to this wonderful library?

-For simple use cases like Kotlin scripts, feel free.
+For simple usecases like Kotlin scripts, feel free.

-For more complex applications, where readability is important, I would stick with [clikt](https://ajalt.github.io/clikt/) or any alternative not working on ~magic~ reflection and/or implicit behaviors as this library is doing.
+For more complex applications, where readability is important, I would stick with [clikt](https://ajalt.github.io/clikt/) or any alternative not relying on ~magic~ reflection and/or implicit behaviors like this library is doing.

 ## Installation  [![central](https://maven-badges.herokuapp.com/maven-central/com.github.pgreze/kyper/badge.svg?style={style})](https://search.maven.org/artifact/com.github.pgreze/kyper) ![](https://img.shields.io/badge/Java-11-blue) [![](https://img.shields.io/badge/Kotlin-1.7.22-blue)](https://kotlinlang.org/)